DylanLRPollock/Monkey-Head-Project/docs/honeycomb-storage.md

 ## Storage model

-The `huey.honeycomb_storage.HoneycombStorage` class exposes a key/value API that persists JSON payloads into the `honeycomb_cells` table.【F:huey/honeycomb_storage.py†L16-L101】 Keys are split on `/` to derive comb and cell components, enabling structured queries and efficient indices.
+The `huey.honeycomb.storage.HoneycombStorage` class exposes a key/value API that persists JSON payloads into the `honeycomb_cells` table.【F:src/huey/honeycomb/storage.py†L34-L155】 Keys are split on `/` to derive comb and cell components, enabling structured queries and efficient indices.
 Examples: